-Creating shelters, sawing lumber, self-defense – there are far more uses for survival shovel than meets the eye, and to get the best utility out of your survival shovel, you have to start with one of the best models on the market.
+Creating shelters, sawing lumber, self-defense – there are far more uses for a survival shovel than meets the eye, and to get the best utility out of your survival shovel, you have to start with one of the best models on the market.

 We’ve taken a hard look at what goes into these shovels, and found the best survival shovels that fit the exact needs of most survivalists.